An affiliate broker may perform real estate brokerage activities for how many different brokerage firms during the same time period?

 D) review broker's escrow or trustee accounts.

-The Real Estate Commission does have the authority to review escrow or trustee accounts to ensure that brokers are managing client funds properly and in accordance with legal requirements.
-This oversight is vital for consumer protection and financial accountability within the real estate industry.
+The Real Estate Commission is empowered to review and audit broker's escrow or trustee accounts to ensure that funds are handled properly and in compliance with legal requirements.
+This oversight helps protect consumers and maintain trust in real estate transactions.

 Conclusion